gdyskin/my-data-science-projects/real-estate-analysis/README.md

 # Exploration of advertisements for the sale of apartments

+Goal: Using data from the Yandex.Realty service, determine the market value of real estate and typical parameters of apartments

+Description: Based on the Yandex.Realty service data, the market value of various types of real estate objects, typical parameters of apartments, depending on the distance from the center, were determined.
+Data preprocessing has been carried out.
+Added new data.
+Histograms, boxplots, scatterplots are constructed.

 Data: archive of advertisements from Yandex.RealEstate for the sale of apartments in St. Petersburg and its region over past several years

 Data Description: